 There will no doubt be reference to it in the local press — the Advertiser or the Pioneer — between those two date parameters.

 James then added..

 I’ve done some research of my own.
 The shop was a furniture shop from at least 1954 (at which time a new shop front was proposed by Jays Furnishing Co).
 In 1970 A large two-storey extension was built by Great Universal Stores, trading as Cavendish Woodhouse.
 The present shop front was installed in 1992, at which time the shop was converted for use as an amusement arcade.

-Smith’s Bank, later the National Westminster Bank, was demolished and replaced in 1974.
+Smith’s Bank, later the National Provincial Bank, was demolished and replaced in 1974.

 the building in the 1970s (from the Jim Beardsley collection)